Finding the Best Places to Retire Since 2006!

 Construction began in 2015 and continues today.
 At build out, Victory will have 3,500 single family homes.
 Many of them are single story and many feature some form of Mediterranean-style design.
 Four builders, Lennar Homes, Maracay Homes, CalAtlantic Homes David Weekley Homes, ensure a wide variety of home styles and floor plans.
 Sizes range from 1,540 square feet to nearly 3,500 square feet with two to four bedrooms, two to three and a half baths and an attached two or three car garage.
 All new homes are customizable.

-Prices begin in the low-$200,000s.
+Prices begin in the high-$100,000s.
 Please verify this price with a Realtor as it is bound to change.

 Amenities are outstanding and start with the 35,000 square foot Victory clubhouse.
 It houses a 7,000 square foot fitness center, a restaurant, a bar, a full service spa and its own vineyard.
 Golf is well-represented, too, as the larger community of Verrado and Victory both have an 18 hole course.
 And Verrado has a main street with shops, eateries, cafes, festivals and other events.

 The Grand Canyon State was originally part of New Mexico.
 After the land was ceded to the U.S. in 1848, it became a separate territory.
 It did not enter the union until February 14, 1912.
 Copper was discovered in the area in 1848, and metals mining continues to be an important part of the economy.
 Cattle and tourism are two of the states other vital industries.